with Avery Thatcher and Tony Lugo

 I’ll let you watch it.

-Spoiler alert here.
+I don’t want to… Spoiler alert here.

-That’s the beginning of the film.
+Sorry, that’s the beginning of the film.

-That’s why I felt comfortable.
+That’s why I felt comfortable saying it.

 Yeah, absolutely.

-It’s just do you think?
+It’s just teasing.

 Yeah, I’d be interested to know what you think of it.